fipl-hse/fipl-hse.github.io/source/docs/llm_2023/labs/lab_7/lab_7.rst

 You have to get the following dataset properties:
     1. Number of samples in dataset.
-    2. Dataset columns.
-    3. Dataset duplicates.
+    2. Number of columns in dataset.
+    3. Number of duplicates in dataset.
-    4. Dataset empty rows.
+    4. Number of empty rows in dataset.
     5. Length of the dataset minimal sample.
     6. Length of the dataset maximal sample.

 Method should return a dictionary with dataset properties.

 Stage 2.2.
+Demonstrate the result in ``start.py``
+"""""""""""""""""""""""""""""""""""""""""""""""""
+.. important:: Stages 1 - 2.1 are required to get the mark **4**.

+Demonstrate your dataset analysis in the ``main()`` function of the ``start.py`` module.

+Stage 2.3.
 Preprocess dataset
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
 Implement method
 :py:meth:`stubs.llm_2023.lab_7.main.RawDataPreprocessor.transform`